 2. Create a Thesis Outside of Grad School

-People interested in FI (and those who actually achieve it) seem to be higher systemizers than most of the population.
+People interested in creativity seem to be higher systemizers than most of the population.
 This seems to be the case regardless of their profession.
 High systemizing capabilities often come with unique social and mental health consequences.

-I also wonder if FI pursuers are higher in both systemizing and empathy (and if these two traits fuel their creativity and drive for freedom as a central value).
+I also wonder if creative people are higher in both systemizing and empathy (and if these two traits fuel their creativity and drive for freedom as a central value).

 I already have verified measures in place from my master’s that could help me explore the above ideas.
 As many of you know, a lot of P.h.D. students don’t complete their programs and a lot of bloggers quit.
 One of those options has far more consequences for me than the other!